 These banknotes will enter circulation in a phased process which started in 2016.
-The 50-franc note was issued first, in April 2016, followed by the 20-franc note, in 17 May 2017.
-The 10-franc note was released on 18 October 2017.
+The 50-franc note was issued first, in April 2016, followed by the 20-franc and 10-franc notes, in May and October 2017.
+The 200-franc note will be released on 22 August 2018.
 The new notes are legal tender.

 Eighth banknote series (1995)

 These banknotes were put into circulation between 1995 and 1998 and remain legal tender until further notice.

 Jörg Zintzmeyer’s notes.
 The interplay of security and design.

 Roger and Elisabeth Pfund’s notes were never put into circulation and were duly destroyed.

 These banknotes were recalled as of 1 May 2000 and are thus no longer legal tender.
 They can still be exchanged at the Swiss National Bank, however, at full face value for 20 years from the date of recall, i.e. until 30 April 2020.

 Ernst and Ursula Hiestand’s notes.
 The ‘Borromini’ era.